WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

 ### Features

 + Use simple commands like ```dlw build```,```dlw run```, and ```dlw images``` to manage and report on an service composed from multiple cooperating containers.
-+ Launch and concurrently attach to the terminal interfaces of multiple containers using the terminal multiplex feature of [GNU screen](http://www.gnu.org/software/screen/).
++ Launch and concurrently attach to the terminal interfaces of multiple containers using the terminal multiplex feature of [tmux](http://tmux.sourceforge.net/).
-+ Combined GNU screen, [linux watch](http://en.wikipedia.org/wiki/Watch_%28Unix%29) and reporting commands like 'top' and 'ps' to actively monitor the status of multiple containers.
++ Combined tmux, [linux watch](http://en.wikipedia.org/wiki/Watch_%28Unix%29) and reporting commands like 'top' and 'ps' to actively monitor the status of multiple containers.
 + Generate Docker CLI stream from command line arguments stored in a file, using a rudimentry command template.
 + Enhance report generation by associating custom properties to a docker image.
 + Track previous versions of docker images and with single command remove all prior versions and their associated containers, ordering their removal to avoid "Conflict" errors issued by the Docker Daemon.